 Add Large-Scale Graphics

-This ship silhouette is both subtle and striking — and you don't need stencils or freehand skills to do something similar.
-The mother-daughter duo at Canary Street Crafts teaches two easy methods to transfer large-scale graphics onto furniture.Continue to 10 of 26 below.
+This ship silhouette is both subtle and striking.
+The good news is that you don't need stencils or freehand skills to do something similar.
+The mother-daughter duo at Canary Street Crafts teaches two easy methods to transfer large-scale graphics onto furniture.Continue to 9 of 25 below.